Back to blog

 The Year 6 SATs reading paper includes several different question types.
 The space for the answer shows what type of answer is needed.
 Children should read the instructions carefully so they know how to answer the question.
 Answer formats include:

-• Find and copy: e.g. “Find and copy one word that suggests what the weather is like in the story.”
+• Find and copy: e.g. “Find and copy one word that suggests what the weather is like in the story"

-How is the English SATs exam marked?
+How is the Year 6 SATs English exam marked?

 There are 120 marks available across the three English papers.
 Your child’s raw score (out of 120) will be converted into a scaled score.
 This makes sure all pupils in the year group are tested on a consistent scale.
 The scaled score is adjusted for any differences in the difficulty of the test year on year.